 Since getting my hands on some new Ryobi tools a few weeks back I’ve been working away in the wood room building all kinds of little Christmas projects, like the fun Stocking Hangers I shared last week.
 The Ryobi tools are light weight, not intimidating at all, and perfect for a beginner like me.

 Back a few weeks ago while surfing Instagram I came across some to-die-for Vintage Sleds, but the price tags were in the $100-$300 range!!
-No thank you I thought, I knew I could come up with something for MUCH less… and I did!
+No thank you I thought, I knew I could come up with my own DYI wooden sled for MUCH less… and I did!

-Did I metion MUCH less?
+Did I mention MUCH less?
 How about $10?!!
-Follow along to see how you can make an easy DIY Vintage Sled too!
+Follow along to see how you can make an easy DIY Wooden Sled too!

 I doubt you’d get very far on this little toboggan, but it certainly makes a cute addition to your Christmas decorations!